TL;DR

 @Severity(SeverityLevel.BLOCKER)

-@Description("Verify that new users can register with valid credentials")
+@Description("Verify that new users can register successfully")

 public void testUserRegistration() {